codefred77/eyemovement/README.md

 In this exercise two eyes are created via CSS styles and then the mouse movements are bound to the DOM to create the effect of eye movement.

 ## How to run
-Simply load the page to your browser and move the mouse around to wath the eye balls follow your movements.
+Simply load the page to your browser and move the mouse around to watch the eye balls follow your movements.

 ## License
 MIT License